luismesas/js-capacity-test/README.md

 # Javascript Capacity Test

-This is an application designed to test and prove a javascript developper capacities.
+This is an application designed to test and prove a javascript developer capacities.

-Its use node.js to launch a local server and the application have several mistakes in javascript code.
+Use node.js to launch a local server.
+The application have several bugs in javascript code.

 In order to complete the test, you must make a fork of this repository, and then submit a pull request with the code mistakes solved.

 The time between the fork and the pull request, is going to be considered as well the solutions/fixes proposed.

 Ofcourse you can cheat with times, but is up to you being honest with yourself.